How to Get a Job After the Military

 When on the job hunt though, upskilling and reskilling will only add to your resume and make you more attractive to future employers.
 Want to know another benefit?
 Upskilling can be done without use of the GI Bill benefits, for free!

-All great resumes include the following elements:
+All great military to civilian resumes include the following elements:

 - Proper formatting: Proper formatting means that your resume is designed to work with applicant tracking systems (ATS) that companies use to sort through the thousands of resumes they receive to find a qualified candidate.